maxmatkovski/NLP/README.md

 ![Image!](Images/image5.png)

 As we can see the string is being processed correctly, and we've successfully removed the undesirable elements.

-Now I needed to run this function on all 100,000 tweets in the dataset.
-I did this via a single for loop.
-The time complexity of the function call is O(N), and I don't think there's a more efficient way to call the function.
+Now I'm going to run the function on all elements in df['Text'].

 ```
+length = len(df)
-for i in range(100001):
+for i in range(length):
     df['Text'][i] = clean_string(df.iloc[i]['Text'])
 ```

-Due to the size of this data, one thing that I'm worried about is run time, but the function only took about two minutes to fully run all 100,000 iterations.
+Due to the size of this data, one thing that I'm worried about the future is run time.
+However, this run wasn't too bad, and I was able to transform all of the text elements in a runtime of about five minutes.

 ## Exploratory Data Analysis